NelsonBN/from-scratch-to-typescript/01-SetupEnvironment/03-ConfigureProject/README.md

 In this file, we have two important sections: `dependencies` and `devDependencies`.
 - `dependencies` are the packages that are required to run the application.
 To install a package, use `npm install <package-name>`.
 - `devDependencies` are the packages that are required to develop the application.
 This will not be included in the final build.
-To install a package, use `npm install <package-name> --save-dev`.
+To install a package, use `npm install <package-name> --save-dev` or a shortcut `npm install -D <package-name>`.

 ### Install TypeScript